microsoft/typespec/docs/standard-library/rest/reference/decorators.md

 | auth | `union Cadl.object | Cadl.Reflection.Union | Cadl.object[]` | Authentication configuration.
 Can be a single security scheme, a union(either option is valid authentication) or a tuple(Must use all authentication together) |

 ### `@includeInapplicableMetadataInPayload` {#@Cadl.Http.includeInapplicableMetadataInPayload}

+Specify if inapplicable metadata should be included in the payload for the given entity.

 ```cadl
 dec Cadl.Http.includeInapplicableMetadataInPayload(target: unknown, value: Cadl.boolean)